 - on up to 2 occasions during the duration of the permit

-- once during any quarterly period if you buy your permit quarterly - subject to a maximum of 3 applications in any 12 month period
+- once during any quarterly period if you buy your permit quarterly, subject to a maximum of 3 applications in any 12 months

-If these provisions apply, then a temporary permit will be treated as if it was a permit.
+If these provisions apply, a temporary permit will be treated as if it were a permit.

 Variation of terms and conditions